Intersectional Discussion Groups

 Meetings will be approximately one hour with an optional 10 min self-care transition activity for those who can stay after the meeting.

 This is an open group, which means that coming to one meeting does not mean you have to come every week.
 However, we recommend that you come to at least three meetings in a row in service of providing continuity of support for yourself and for others.
 You are welcome to come to as many meeting as you would like.

 A Support and Discussion Group for International Students

 How do you study and stay focused when there is chaos and crisis in your home country or region and you are thousands of miles away?

 The group aims to provide a safe supportive space to those students involved directly or indirectly by international areas in crisis (war, natural disaster, political strife, etc).

-We imagine it being a challenge to navigate being in a competitive academic setting and at the same time being from or knowing loved ones from international areas in crisis.
+This group is meant to support you while you navigate being in a competitive academic setting while being from or knowing loved ones from international areas in crisis.
 The experience of being in group can also help you to provide support for other in similar circumstances.

 We welcome undergraduate and graduate students to share their experiences as they strive to balance very different contexts and realities.
 The group will meet once a month during the academic year and will be co-facilitated by therapists from the University Counseling Center.

 This is an open group, which means that coming to one meeting does not mean you have to come every month.
 You are welcome to come to as many meetings as you would like.
 Co-sponsored by the University Counseling Center, International Services Office, and the Paul J. Burgett Intercultural Center.